RobinNagpal/fuel-token-track-docs/04_frontend.md

 `static async deployContract(bytecode: BytesLike, wallet: Account, options: DeployContractOptions = {}): Promise<TokenTrackAbi>`: This method deploys a new instance of our contract.
 It takes the contract's bytecode, ABI, wallet details, and the storageSlots, ensuring correct storage layout.
 The method returns a promise resolving to a TokenTrackAbi object for the newly deployed instance.

 # Connecting Our Frontend to Fuel: Setting Up the Environment

-Now that we have a basic React application structure, let's integrate the necessary components to enable interaction with our Fuel smart contract.
-This section focuses on setting up the environment within our index.tsx file.
+Now that we have a basic React application structure, let's integrate the necessary components to interact with our Fuel smart contract.
+This section will focus on setting up the environment within our index.tsx file.

-1. Importing Required Modules:
+1. **Importing Required Modules:**

-At the beginning of the frontend/src/index.tsx file, we'll need to import the following modules:
+At the beginning of the frontend/src/index.tsx file, we need to import the following modules:

 ```typescript
 import { FuelProvider } from '@fuels/react';